ArPiRobot/arpirobot.github.io/docs/guide/programming/sensordata.md

 ![](../../img/select_ino.png){: style="height:250px"}

+Next install the required libraries for the firmware.
+These can be installed using the library manager by selecting `Tools > Manage Libraries...`.
+Search for and install the latest version of the `FastCRC` library.

-After opening the project, plug in your Arduino using the USB cable.
+Then, plug in your Arduino using the USB cable.
 You should now have a port listed under `Tools > Ports`.
 Select it (the number / name will likely not be the same as in the screenshot below).

 ![](../../img/arduino_port_select.png){: style="height:200px"}